Bounce House Related Injuries on the Rise for Children

 While it is certainly a parental responsibility to supervise their child, when it comes to dangerous instrumentalities such as bounce houses, the vendor holds ultimately responsibility ensuring the safe use of its product.
 Proper instruction for the safe use of a bounce house is essential, and this must be deliberately conveyed to the user (i.e. parent) prior to a child’s entry.
-In fact, the American Academy of Pediatrics addressed inflatable bounce house injuries in December 2012 through its study entitled, “Pediatric Inflatable Bouncer-Related Injuries in the United States, 1990-2010.”
+The American Academy of Pediatrics highlights the importance of responsible vendor conduct in its study titled “Pediatric Inflatable Bouncer-Related Injuries in the United States, 1990-2010”.

 That study revealed that from 1990-2010 more than 64,000 children were treated in U.S. emergency departments for bounce house injuries.
 The American Academy of Pediatrics stressed that bounce houses are no different than trampolines – they are both not safe.
 Additionally, the publication noted that “from 2008 to 2010, the number of inflatable bouncer-related injuries more than doubled to an average of 31 children per day.”
 Nevertheless, it is inevitable that children will partake in dangerous recreational activities, but safety measures should still be followed.